First Majestic Silver Corp. (AG) Shares Up Despite Recent Market Volatility

 AG’s Market Performance

-AG stock saw a decrease of -1.26% in the past week, with a monthly decline of -7.56% and a quarterly a decrease of -16.03%.
-The volatility ratio for the week is 2.61%, and the volatility levels for the last 30 days are 3.10% for First Majestic Silver Corp.
+AG stock saw a decrease of 5.27% in the past week, with a monthly decline of -3.82% and a quarterly a decrease of -19.69%.
+The volatility ratio for the week is 3.13%, and the volatility levels for the last 30 days are 3.07% for First Majestic Silver Corp.
 (AG).
-The simple moving average for the last 20 days is -3.10% for AG’s stock, with a simple moving average of -27.27% for the last 200 days.
+The simple moving average for the past 20 days is 3.45% for AG’s stock, with a -22.80% simple moving average for the past 200 days.

-During the last 5 trading sessions, AG fell by -1.26%, which changed the moving average for the period of 200-days by -28.01% in comparison to the 20-day moving average, which settled at $5.66.
-In addition, First Majestic Silver Corp. saw -34.05% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AG rose by +5.18%, which changed the moving average for the period of 200-days by -26.96% in comparison to the 20-day moving average, which settled at $5.59.
+In addition, First Majestic Silver Corp. saw -30.58% in overturn over a single year, with a tendency to cut further losses.

 Conclusion